KnpLabs/Gaufrette/README.markdown

 Using FTP adapters
 ---------------

-Some FTP servers need valid configuration so Gaufrette can working with them as expected.
+Some FTP servers need valid configuration so Gaufrette can work with them as expected.

 ### Pure Ftpd